jdesanto/github-fork-finder/README.md

 python3 find_forks.py your_links.txt -t $GITHUB_TOKEN
 ```

-**Note:** The token only needs read access to public repositories.
-Never share your token or commit it to git.
+**Security note:** Never share your token or commit it to git.
+Treat it like a password.

 ## 🚀 Quick Start